 Types of breathwork include:

 Many mindfulness apps include instructions for focused breathwork.
-UCLA’s Mindful Awareness Research Center provides some free guided recordings for individual practice.
+The University of California, Los Angeles (UCLA)’s Mindful Awareness Research Center provides some free guided recordings for individual practice.
 They range from a few minutes long to about 15 minutes long.

-Below, we’ll go over three breathwork practices in detail so that you have an idea of what differently designed programs are like.
+Below, we’ll go over three breathwork techniques in detail so that you have an idea of what differently designed programs are like.

 Holotropic Breathwork is a therapeutic breathing technique meant to assist you with emotional coping and personal growth.
 Holotropic Breathwork was established in the 1970s by Dr. Stan Grof and Christina Grof, a husband and wife duo.